morphalex90/magento-advanced-canonical/README.md

 - it only work with the first category

-How to avoid canonical diplications
+How to avoid canonical duplications
 - disable product canonicals from backoffice